aragon/contract-helpers/packages/test-helpers/contracts/0.4/README.md

 On each successful call to `execute()`, `counter` will be incremented and `TargetExecuted` will be emitted.

-## Internals
+## Internal

-Contracts in the `internals/` subdirectory are meant to be private to this package and should not be used directly.
+Contracts in the `internal/` subdirectory are meant to be private to this package and should not be used directly.

 They have been given prefixed names to avoid causing name clashes with real contracts.